buckeyerunner1/100-days-of-code/r1-log.md

 ## R1D6
 Started the "Git Basics" section on @theodinprject.
 Read a chapter on version control and the history of Git, watched a few Youtube videos on Git and Github and saw enough redudant material to drill in my head!
 Tomorrow, I practice with some Git Basics in Terminal!

+## R1D7
+One week in the books!
+Tonight was a bit different than my previous nights.
+I spent much of my evening working on the website I maintain for our town's youth sports.
+I made a Google Form for our baseball/softball registration.
+I was then able to embed it into our website. take a look for yourself and leave me feedback! http://bit.ly/2AHVSv3